AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-037-mir-liponi.md

 +++

 Description = "In this episode I spend time Mir Liponi.
 Mir is CEO of Satoshi Design, a partner company of Bitcoin Valley, and a cypherpunk.
 Discovering bitcoin in 2012 Mir has contributed to many important bitcoin projects through BHB Network GmbH and Blockchain Labit and has given talks at many key bitcoin conferences around the world.
-To view comprehensive show notes, complete guest bios and links mentioned in the episode take a look below or go to advancetechmedia.org and click episode title."
+To view comprehensive show notes, complete guest bios and links mentioned in the episode take a look below or go to advancetechmedia.org and click the episode title."

 aliases = ["/37"]
 author = "Alexandra Moxin"
 categories = []
-date = "2020-03-27T00:00:01-07:00"
+date = "2020-04-17T00:00:01-07:00"
 episode = "37"
-episode_image = "img/guest/mir_liponi2.jpg"
+episode_image = "img/guest/mir_liponi3.jpg"
 explicit = "no"
 #sponsors = [""]
 #images = [""]
 news_keywords = []
-#podcast_duration = "0:18:53"
+podcast_duration = "0:39:29"
-#podcast_file = "advance-tech-podcast-037.mp3"
+podcast_file = "advance-tech-podcast-episode-037-mir.mp3"
-#podcast_length = "0:18:53"
+podcast_length = "0:39:29"
-#podcast_bytes = "12719830"
+podcast_bytes = "26420517"
 tags = []
-title = "The Case for Bitcoin with Mir Liponi" youtube = "J3FW0SQ9tcI" draft = "True"
+title = "The Case for Bitcoin with Mir Liponi" youtube = "J3FW0SQ9tcI" draft = "False"
 +++

 Written by Alexandra Moxin